-Who doesn’t love Chocolate chip cookies?
-This Chocolate Chip Cookie Pie is like a big cookie baked in a pie crust.
+Who doesn’t love chocolate chip cookies?
+This chocolate chip cookie pie is like a big Toll House cookie baked in a pie crust.
 It’s rich, decadent, and delicious!

 A girl can only go so long without baking and without an ooey, gooey, sinfully decadent dessert!!
 Apparently, 13 days and 3 hours is my limit!!

 Seriously, I haven’t baked in what feels like forever!!
 As well, the only dessert I had was dried up cake, unless you count stealing my kids Halloween stash… However, I haven’t baked!!
-For me not baking would be like not running, I go crazy!
+For me not baking would be like not running, I not be happy!

 I gave in to my baking urges and baked pie!😋